Braisrg5/Spark-Kafka-Trino-Jupyter-Docker/README.md

   docker compose up -d
 ```

+The different images will be downloaded from the Docker Hub, installed on your machine and started.

 `docker compose` creates a docker network (and a Spark network) that can be found by running `docker network ls`.